Cavity modification of magnetoplasmon mode through coupling with intersubband polaritons: Comparison to simulation without the longitudinal Coulomb contribution

 \section{Comparison to simulation without the longitudinal Coulomb contribution}

-In this last section, we present a simulation example with the same parameters as described above and used in the main text, but where we artificially remove the shift induced by Coulomb effects, setting $\bar{\omega}_B(k) = \omega_B$.
-The result is in Fig. \ref{fig:S}.
-Without the inclusion of the k-dependent shift due to the longitudinal Coulomb interaction, we can see much better the Rabi splitting between the MP and the polariton lines, which is perfectly symmetric.
-This type of plot does not correctly match the experimental result, as one can directly check by comparison with Fig. \ref{fig:figspectra} and \ref{fig:parabolic}.
+In this section we further demonstrate the effect of non-locality by comparing our calculated spectra in Figures \ref{fig:figspectra} and \ref{fig:parabolic} to the case where we artificially remove the shift induced by Coulomb effects, setting $\bar{\omega}_B(k) = \omega_B$.
+In Fig. \ref{fig:S1} we show this comparison for the RQW case (Fig. \ref{fig:figspectra}).
+Without the inclusion of the k-dependent shift due to the longitudinal Coulomb interaction, Rabi splitting between the MP and the polariton lines is more evident and the interaction is perfectly symmetric about the cyclotron resonance frequency.
+For completeness, in Fig. \ref{fig:S2} we also show the calculated spectra without non-locality for the PQW case (for comparison to Fig. \ref{fig:parabolic}d.